International Day for Universal Access to Information meets Global Media and Information Literacy Week 2020

 This webinar, and a regional series of webinars to follow, will contribute to a draft action plan for youth engagement in ATI laws and policies, MIL policies and strategies, and for articulation and implementation of ATI policies to include MIL as a tool for education and awareness.
 The webinar kick starts the Global MIL Week 2020 Youth Agenda Forum and connects the International Day for Universal Access to information with the Global MIL Week celebrations.

-MIL and Games Youth Hackathon
+Global MIL Youth Hackathon

 1-29 October 2020